pgjdbc/pgjdbc/docs/content/documentation/server-prepare.md

 SELECT * FROM mytable; -- Does mytable mean app_v1.mytable or app_v2.mytable here?
 ```

 Server side prepared statements are linked to database object IDs, so it could fetch data from "old" `app_v1.mytable` table.
-It is hard to tell which behaviour is expected, however pgjdbc tries to track `search_path` changes, and it invalidates prepare cache accordingly.
+It is hard to tell which behaviour is expected, however pgJDBC tries to track `search_path` changes, and it invalidates prepare cache accordingly.

 The recommendation is:

 1. Avoid changing `search_path` often, as it invalidates server side prepared statements
-2. Use simple `set search_path...` commands, avoid nesting the commands into pl/pgsql or alike, otherwise pgjdbc won't be able to identify `search_path` change
+2. Use simple `set search_path...` commands, avoid nesting the commands into pl/pgsql or alike, otherwise pgJDBC won't be able to identify `search_path` change

 #### Re-execution of failed statements

 It is a pity that a single `cached plan must not change result type` could cause the whole transaction to fail.
 The driver could re-execute the statement automatically in certain cases.

-1. In case the transaction has not failed (e.g. the transaction did not exist before execution of the statement that caused `cached plan...` error), then pgjdbc re-executes the statement automatically.
+1. In case the transaction has not failed (e.g. the transaction did not exist before execution of the statement that caused `cached plan...` error), then pgJDBC re-executes the statement automatically.
 This makes the application happy, and avoids unnecessary errors.
-2. In case the transaction is in a failed state, there's nothing to do but rollback it. pgjdbc does have "automatic savepoint" feature, and it could automatically rollback and retry the statement.
+2. In case the transaction is in a failed state, there's nothing to do but rollback it. pgJDBC does have "automatic savepoint" feature, and it could automatically rollback and retry the statement.
 The behaviour is controlled via `autosave` property (default `never` ).
 The value of `conservative` would auto-rollback for the errors related to invalid server-prepared statements.

 > **Note**
 >